Norin History, Family Crest & Coats of Arms

 The surname Norin was first found in various places throughout Sweden as the name is derived from the Old Norse word for north.
 The name was originally a topographic name adopted by someone who lived to the north of a main settlement.
 When surnames finally became mandatory in Sweden in the 19th century, Norin, or one of the many compound names created from it were often adopted ornamentally, that is, the bearers did not necessarily have any association with the meaning of the name.
 These compound names used such suffixes as "dahl" (valley), "stedt" (homestead), "ström" (river), and others.

-Important Dates for the Norin family
+Early History of the Norin family